jhomen368/web-to-openwebui/docs/KUBERNETES.md

 ### 4. ConfigMap (Site Configurations)

 Defines the sites to scrape.
 These files will be mounted into the configuration directory.
-Update this section to match your desired configuration the below configuration is shown to show an example of tested configuration

 ```yaml
 apiVersion: v1